froots/froots.github.io/_services/tech-lead-coaching.md

 ## The Details

+* Coaching relationships are strictly one-to-one.
+Nobody else may join any session.
+* I will not report on you behind your back to your manager or anyone else, even if they are paying for the service.
+* Everything we discuss and share is in strict confidence.
+I will never share anything publicly or privately.
+* All sessions are by appear.in video chat.
+We can share screens when needed, as well as talk face-to-face.
+* You are free to record sessions for your own use.
-All of our coaching sessions will be two hours long.
+* All coaching sessions are two hours long.
 I have found that you need two hours to explore topics with the depth they deserve.
+* In each session we'll explore a topic of your choice, but I will help steer us towards discussing what will have the biggest impact for you.

-You'll need to be able to commit your time to these regular sessions without interruptions or distractions.
+* You'll need to be able to commit your time to these regular sessions without interruptions or distractions.

-After each session, I'll send an email summarising what we discussed, and any actions and commitments we agreed to.
+* After each session, I'll send an email summarising what we discussed, and any actions and commitments we agreed to.

-In between sessions, you can also benefit from unlimited email or Slack-based coaching.
+* Between sessions, you can also benefit from unlimited email or Slack-based coaching.
 I promise to respond to questions within 24 hours, but will usually reply much sooner.
+* Payment is due 100% in advance to begin the programme
+* You can ask for your money back at any time in the first 30 days, no questions asked.
+After that, no refunds for any reason.
+* You can skip a month if you are unexpectedly off work for illness or bereavement, but not for vacation or because you're busy.

 ## Pricing